pabloderen/SightlineStudy/README.md

 # Sighline studies
-The project tries to find different approaches to the problem of finding invisible dots within a street art installation, with the ultimate aim of reducing the amount of material on stage.
+The project tries to find different approaches to the problem of finding invisible points within a street art installation.

 ## Sightline using Blender 2.8